kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

 -------

 -b|--byte-count <size>
-        Specify the size of the filesystem.
-If this option is not used, then mkfs.btrfs uses the entire device space for the filesystem.
+        Specify the size of each device as seen by the filesystem.
+If not set, the entire device size is used.
+The total filesystem size will be sum of all device sizes, for a single device filesystem the option effectively specifies the size of the filesystem.

 --csum <type>, --checksum <type>
         Specify the checksum algorithm.
 Default is *crc32c*.
 Valid values are *crc32c*,